Peregrines at St Wulfram's

 For more videos of the peregrines at St Wulfram's Church and information about the Lincolnshire Bird Club please CLICK HERE to visit their website.

-The nest site, known as an eyrie, is usually on a grassy or earthen cliff-ledge, quarry, or other inaccessible undisturbed location.
+The nest site, known as an eyrie, is usually on a grassy or earthen cliff ledge, quarry, or other inaccessible undisturbed location.
 Buildings and other constructions are increasingly being used.
 The nest itself is a slight scrape in earth or old debris on the nest ledge.
 No material is brought in to build a nest.
-The female forms the scrape using her chest and legs.
+The female forms for scrape using her chest and legs.